zeevgoshen/Permutations_Service/README.md

 1. The algorithm builds a dictionary from the input word where the key is a character and the value is the count of this letter, in the complete word.

-2.

-* Before starting the search, the input word is convereted to lower-case.
+2. Before starting the search, the input word is convereted to lower-case.

-INSTALLATION OF MONO
+<b>INSTALLATION OF MONO</b>

 1st step, Adding the repo, paragraph 1: